ArweaveTeam/SmartWeave/CONTRACT-GUIDE.md

 ## SmartWeave Global API

 Contracts have access to a global object `SmartWeave` that provides an additional API.
-This provides access to some utility functions, more information about interaction, and an API to read another contracts state.
+This provides access to some utility functions, more information about current interaction, and an API to read another contracts state.

 Note this API provide read access to values as they were at the *block height of the action being executed*